 Biography of Daniel Ricciardo

-Daniel Ricciardo is a hugely popular Australian F1 driver currently racing for the McLaren team.
+Daniel Ricciardo is a hugely popular Australian F1 driver currently serving as a reserve with Red Bull.

 Born on July 1, 1989 in Perth, Australia, Ricciardo is now 33 years of age